Herb

 Plant in well-drained, even poor soil in full sun.
 Water only during drought.
 Harvest right before flowering for peak flavor.
 Cut back by half after flowering.
 Greek oregano (Origanum vulgare hirtum) is the flavorful culinary variety.

-See oregano in your own yard before you plant.
-Upload a photo to Arden and visualize complete garden designs featuring oregano alongside companion plants.
+Upload a photo and Arden visualizes full garden designs featuring oregano alongside companion plants.

 Frequently Asked Questions